Estonia exercise shows NATO's growing worry about cyber attacks

 In 2012, the world's largest oil producer Saudi Aramco suffered a cyber attack that damaged some 30,000 computers while experts believe the United States - and perhaps Israel - used the Stuxnet worm to make some of Iran's nuclear centrifuges tear themselves apart.

-Despite rising tensions since Russia's annexation of Ukraine's Crimea region, organizers said "Locked Shields" was not directly aimed at simulating any action by Russia.
+Despite rising tensions since Russia's annexation of Ukraine's Crimea region, organisers said "Locked Shields" was not directly aimed at simulating any action by Russia.

 The increasing sophistication of recent exercises, experts say - and the murky overlapping mix of criminal, state and other forces - point to the ever-growing complexity of confrontation.